Balancing commitments as a postgraduate student

 In the same vein as rule 1, it is important to have fun as a postgraduate.
 This is likely to be the last time you will ever be a student, so why not enjoy it while you can?
 Working hard at your degree is great, but the way to prevent burning out is to make sure you have breaks and set periods when you just kick back and relax.
 Try keep at least one day of the weekend for yourself and your pleasure if you can – but if that’s not an option try to squeeze good stuff into your study breaks.
 It doesn’t need to be revolutionary: playing for a couple of hours on your PlayStation 3 can do wonders to relieve stress!

 #4 All play and no work is a recipe for disaster!

 While the first three rules warn against doing too much work, too much play can be just as dangerous.
 While most postgraduate students understand what they’ve signed up for and do not need to be told this rule, there are a few people that may need reminding.
 Make sure you are assigning enough time in your day to your degree, so that things get done when they need to be done.
 You’re probably paying an enormous amount of money for your degree, so don’t waste it by partying all night and sleeping all day.
-We noted earlier that fun is needed in doses to help you function – but don’t overdo it, remember you need to keep your priorities in order.Find your PERFECT POSTGRAD PROGRAM
+We noted earlier that fun is needed in doses to help you function – but don’t overdo it, remember you need to keep your priorities in order and get the balance right.Find your PERFECT POSTGRAD PROGRAM